KTH/devops-course/README.md

 Group Rules
 * The pre-generated group sheets are the suggestion instead of the mandatory.
-* We have decided to drop the numbering of the groups due to poor maintainable.
-So there is no need to create an issue to update the group sheet.
 * When you send a pull for registration, please follow the name convention of using email addresses of two members: email-email instead of the group number.
 * We recommend 2 students.
 Three is also possible for ambitious essays, demos or development.